stefanspringer1/SwiftXML/README.md

 ### Attachments

-Element, documents, and `XSpot` (see the section below on `XSpot` and handling of text) can have “attachments”.
+Elements and documents can have “attachments”.
 Those are objects that can be attached via a textual key to those branches but that not considered as belonging to the actual XML tree.

 The attachments can be reached by the property `attached`, and accessing and setting them is analogous to attributes: